vitiral/fiction-civboot/toll/start2.md

 mechanism okay?
 I'm not normally this unfeeling but it sure beats feeling sad for myself all the time.
 I'm not just snarky, I'm also angry at pretty much everyone who's dead.
 I'm allowed to joke about the dead, seeing as I'm one of the few left who's still alive.
-Stages of grief okay?
+It's all in the stages of grief, go read about it sometime.

 So anyway, I start trying to figure out what is wrong with our shit paper dispenser.
 This thing is way over-engineered if all you want to do is make